smartprocure/contexture/packages/export/README.md

 ## API

+- `nodes`: Correspond to contexture nodes
     - `results`: This strategy extracts the records out of the node with `results` type.
 It's not affected by the position of the results node.
         - args:
             - `options`: object
                 - `service`: (REQUIRED) An async function that will receive a single parameter: the Contexture DSL with the changes required to retrieve only the necessary data for the _results_ strategy.
                 - `tree`: (REQUIRED) The Contexture DSL!
 It must contain a node with the `results` type.
 It doesn't matter where!
                 - `include`: An array with the list of fields that will be included on each retrieved record.
 This is relevant to the `results` type.
 It's undefined by default (which is valid).
                 - `sortField`: Specifies what field will be used to sort the data.
                   This is relevant to the `results` type.
 It's undefined by default (which is valid).
                 - `sortDir`: Specifies in which direction the data will be sorted (`asc` or `desc`).
 This is relevant to the `results` type.
 It's undefined by default (which is valid).
                 - `pageSize`: It allows you to specify how many records per page (per call of `getNext`) are returned.
 It defaults to 100.
                 - `page`: Indicates the starting page of the specified search.
                   Defaults to 1.
         - return:
             - iterableObject
                 - `getTotalRecords`: function, returns the number of total records
+    - `terms_stats`:
+        - args:
+            - `options`: object
+                - `service`: (REQUIRED) An async function that will receive a single parameter: the Contexture DSL with the changes required to retrieve only the necessary data for the _results_ strategy.
+                - `tree`: (REQUIRED) The Contexture DSL!
+It must contain a node with the `results` type.
+It doesn't matter where!
+                - `key_field`: The field to calculate stats for
+                - `size`: the number of records to perfom the stats on

 - `csv`: writes csv data to a stream.
 The parameter it receives are:
     - args:
         - `options`: object